AMERICAN RABBIT HOUND ASSOCIATION

 Policy Statement

-American Rabbit Hound Association has developed the following policy
+Directors of the American Rabbit Hound Association has developed the

-interpretation of rules and policies, that all ARHA clubs will conduct
+our intention, in interpretation of rules and policies, that all ARHA clubs

-competition hunts in a uniform manner.
-More importantly, competition events
+will conduct competition hunts in a uniform manner.
+More importantly,

-will remain a family fun event that is free of dissent and preferential
+competition events will remain a family fun event that is free of dissent

 1.

-each year.
-The club update form is to
+of each year.
+The club update form is to be sent to

 2.